Foundation Applications

 AGIP Psychoanalytic Psychotherapy Training is the training section of the Association for Group & Individual Psychotherapy (AGIP).
 AGIP started offering training in 1974 and its courses with the training seminars now taking place over 10 weekends per year (just Saturdays for the Foundation course; Saturday and Sunday for the clinical training).

-Applications for courses commencing October 2024 are now open.
+Applications for courses commencing October 2025 are open.

 It is possible to review the Open Day presentations (without sound) on the website.